UpVent/upvent-svelte/README.md

 2- There's dummy content in master branch, if you cannot afford to have experimental features in production, please use the release tags.

 ## Development Stack
-- Svelte powered frontend.
+- Sveltekit powered frontend.

 ## Philosophies
-- **TRY TO KEEP IT SIMPLE**, we are already using two frameworks.
+- **TRY TO KEEP IT SIMPLE**, we are already using THREE frameworks.
 As much as these technologies are useful, we don't want to contribute to the bloated web, keep things simple, secure and easy to maintain.
 - Very tiny landing page, not full blown with features.
 - Keep breaking changes to a minimum.
 Take more time if needed.